Elizabeth of Carinthia, Queen of Sicily: Queenship

 On 23 April 1323, Elizabeth married Peter II of Sicily (Trinacria), son of Frederick III, King of Sicily (Trinacria) (1271–25 June 1337) and Eleanor of Anjou (1289–9 August 1341) a little more than a year after his coronation.
 Speculation by Francesco Testa suggests that Elizabeth was not Frederick III's first choice for a daughter-in-law.
 Frederick wished to marry his heir to Beatrice, the daughter of the Holy Roman Emperor, Henry.
 Instead, Beatrice married Charles of Hungary, a nephew of king Robert of Naples, Frederick's main enemy.
 In turn, Frederick married his eldest son and heir to Elizabeth of Carinthia, whose family was in fierce rivalry to Beatrice's (John of Luxembourg, Beatrice's brother, had taken the Bohemian crown from Elizabeth's uncle and caretaker Henry).
 The lavish ceremonies of the wedding and coronation served as reminders to Sicilian nobility of the power of the royalty, a struggle the Aragonese family had been battling for years.
 Elizabeth's reign as regent would be marked by the tensions created over these struggles.

 As the queen, Elizabeth's primary occupation was the production of viable heirs for the Sicilian throne, as task she took up soon after marriage.
 Less than two years after their wedding, Peter II and Elizabeth had a son in Messina in February 1324, whom they named Frederick and buried a few months later.
 Following the death of their first born, Elizabeth and Peter II had seven more children, their first four daughters whom survived to maturity were; Constance (1324–October 1355), regent of Sicily for her younger brother, Louis, from 1352 to 1354 following the death of her mother, Elizabeth.
 Constance never married.
 Their second daughter, Eleanor (1325–1375), married Peter IV of Aragon, and was the mother of John I of Aragon and Martin the Humane.
 Beatrice (1326–1365) their third daughter, married Rupert II, Elector Palatine, and they had Rupert of Germany.
 Their fourth surviving child, Euphemia (1330–1359), was regent for her brother Frederick IV of Sicily from 1355 to 1357.
 Like her sister Constance, Euphemia never married.

 Following their four daughters, Elizabeth gave birth to Louis on 4 February 1338.
 Louis became the heir to Peter II, his father.
 After successfully producing a male heir, Elizabeth and Peter II had Frederick, later Frederick IV of Sicily and his brother Louis's successor.
 Peter II and Elizabeth had three more children together; Violante, who was born in 1334, died young, John (1342–22 June 1353) and Blanche (1342–1373), who married John, Count of Ampurias.
-Of their nine children, five daughters and two sons survived into adulthood.
+Of their ten children, five daughters and two sons survived into adulthood.